ietf-wg-cellar/matroska-specification/tagging.md

 official one that fits their need and hopefully use it.
 If it's not in the list, this person can try to add a new tag in the Matroska Tags Names registry ((#matroska-tags-names-registry)).
 This registry is not meant to have every possible information in a file.
-Matroska files are not meant the become a whole database of people who made costumes for a film.
+Matroska files are not meant to become a whole database of people who made costumes for a film.
 A website would be better for that.
 It's hard to define what should be in and what doesn't make sense in a file; thus, each demand needs to balance if it makes sense to be carried over in a file for storage and/or sharing or if it doesn't belong there.